peacalm/cpp-luaw/README.md

 ### 9. Reference of Lua values in C++

-We can make a reference of some Lua value by type `luaw::luavalueref`.
+We can make a reference of some Lua value by type `luaw::luavalueref` in C++.

 It can be used in `get`, `eval`, `push`, `set` etc.